-SHW553.3 Entries close no later than one week prior to the event.
-Multiple arenas may be used and encouraged in order to expedite the show in order to finish in a timely manner.

-SHW553.4 Clinics or educational opportunities may be offered and encouraged to be held prior to the competition.
+SHW553.3 Multiple arenas may be used to allow the show to finish in a timely manner.
+Clinics or educational opportunities are encouraged and may be held prior to the competition.

-SHW554.
-POINTS.
+SHW554.INDIVIDUAL CLASS POINTS.
 Points will be awarded in each individual class according to the placing received and based on the total number of horses competing in that particular class.
-Points earned in the ranch horse show competitions only count toward any award or qualification for the ranch division and do not count toward any other award or qualification for any other approved AQHA class or AQHA show award.
+Points earned in each individual class only count toward any award or qualification for the Versatility Ranch Horse division and do not count toward any other award or qualification for any other approved AQHA class or AQHA show award, and shall not affect leveling any other class.

-SHW555.
-ALL-AROUND VERSATILITY RANCH HORSE.

-The title of All-Around Versatility Ranch Horse will be named in the open, cowboy, amateur, limited amateur and youth divisions for each show if earned.
-Each division is calculated independently for the number of horses competing in that division.
-Additional points based on the number of horses/exhibitors in that division competing for the All-Around will be awarded.
-To be eligible for points for the all-around versatility ranch horse title, one horse one rider must enter and show in a minimum of three categories.
-To qualify for the all-around versatility ranch horse, one cattle class must be included and the horse must also show in the conformation.
-One additional class from the two remaining categories must be entered and shown.
-Additional classes may be entered and shown and will also count toward the All-Around.
-In order to compile all-around points, all horses must be placed in each class.
-Horses going for the all-around ranch horse will be placed against each other in addition to their class placing.
-The first place horse in each class that is eligible for the all-around will receive 9 credits no matter the number of other horses entered or eligible.
-Second all-around will receive 8 credits and so on.
-For example, a horse competing for the all-around may place 16th in the class.
-If they are the first all-around placing entry they will receive 9 credits.
-The next all-around horse placed 22 in the same class.
-They will receive 8 credits and so on.
-Another example: In a class of six at the same show, the all-around eligible horse is second in the class.
-They would receive 9 credits.
-The next all-around eligible horse places fourth in the class, they would receive eight credits and so forth.
-After totaling credits, the horse receiving the highest number of credits in that division will be placed first for the All-Around versatility ranch horse in that division and receive additional points based on the number of horses competing for the all-around title.
-Points earned in the limited cow work classes do count for the title of limited All-Around Versatility Ranch Horse for limited amateur.
+SHW555, ALL-AROUND VERSATILITY RANCH HORSE.
+The title of All-Around Versatility Ranch Horse will be awarded for each show in the open, cowboy, amateur, limited amateur, rookie amateur, youth, limited youth and rookie youth divisions, if earned, Each division is to be calculated independently based on the number of horses competing in that division.
+Divisions may not be held concurrently (i.e., amateur classes may not run currently with limited or rookie amateur classes).
+All-around versatility ranch horse points are based on a one horse/one rider combination.
+(See exception in ranch conformation for exhibitor with multiple horses.)
+A horse/rider team is all-around eligible if it competes in at least one cattle class, at least one non-cattle riding class, and ranch conformation in the same division.
+All exhibitors in every class, including ranch conformation, must be placed.
+Exhibitors in each class will be ranked according to score or placing from the highest to the lowest.
+In all classes, the highest placing all-around eligible exhibitor will receive 50 credits, regardless of the number of other horses entered or eligible.
+Second highest allaround eligible exhibitor will receive 49 credits and so on.
+For example, an exhibitor competing for the all-around who places 16th in the class yet is the highest placing all-around eligible entry they will receive 50 credits.
+An exhibitor placing 22 in the same class who is the second highest allaround eligible entry, will receive 49 credits and so on.
+Another example: In a class of six entries, if the highest placing all-around exhibitor places second, 50 credits are earned.
+If the second highest all-around eligible exhibitor places fourth in the class, they would receive 49 credits are earned and so forth.
+After totaling credits for eligible all-around entries in each class, the exhibitor receiving the highest number of credits in that division will be named the All-Around versatility ranch horse in that division and will receive additional points based on the number of horses competing for the all-around title.

-SHW555.1 If there are ties in the final placing for the all-around versatility ranch horse they will be broken by the highest placing horse in the ranch cow work class, or limited ranch cow work class, whichever is applicable to the division.
+SHW555.1 If there are ties in the final placing for the all-around versatility ranch horse they will be broken by the highest placing horse in the ranch cow work, limited ranch cow work, or rookie ranch cow work, whichever is applicable to the division.
+If this does not break the tie, other classes will be used in the following order: ranch cutting, ranch reining, ranch trail, ranch riding, and ranch conformation.

-SHW555.2 Year-End High-Point will be awarded to the All-Around in each division including the limited amateur, based on number of all-around total points and not in the individual classes.
+SHW555.2 Year-End High-Point will be awarded to the All-Around in each division including the rookie and limited amateur, and rookie and limited youth, based on number of all-around total points.
+Individual classes do not receive year-end high point awards.